Defense, Snell, Big Ben carry Pittsburgh over Giants 26-16

 They got the lead with 7 seconds remaining in the half as Roethlisberger connected with James Washington, who dived into the end zone for a 13-yard score.
 Boswell made the PAT this time, and added a 36-yard field goal early in the final quarter.
 That came following the night’s biggest play.

-Even though the Pittsburgh defense broke down as the Giants marched 87 yards on 19 plays in just under nine minutes in the third quarter, it still came up with a major stop.
+Even though the Pittsburgh defense broke down as the Giants marched 87 yards on 19 plays in the third quarter, it still came up with a huge stop.
 Bud Dupree pressured quarterback Daniel Jones as he rolled left from the 4 and deflected his pass.
 Edge rusher Cam Heyward practically made a fair catch in the end zone for the interception.

+“I want to make a play for my team.
+I saw Bud laying him down,” Heyward said.
+“I tried to make a good play and float to the ball.

+“We got to be an opportunistic defense.
+We got sacks by guys who don’t usually get sacks and interceptions by guys who don’t usually get interceptions.”

 Roethlisberger then took Pittsburgh 62 yards for the field goal and a 19-10 lead.
 He hit Smith-Schuster again for a 10-yard touchdown and a 26-10 lead before New York got a late TD.